From the Editors

 Join Our Growing Community

-We’re just getting started here at Waterwheel Review, and we couldn’t be happier.
+We’re in our third season here at Waterwheel Review, and we couldn’t be happier.
 But we have big dreams.
 Right now we have two ways—in addition to being an author or maker—to be a part of our labor of love.

 1. Sign up for our newsletter.